 Commercial

-In response to this need, the Natural History Museum has supported the Biodiversity Futures Lab (of which I am Co-Lead) to further pursue commercial opportunities.
+In response to this growing need, the Natural History Museum has supported the Biodiversity Futures Lab and a number of others in the museum in our efforts to provide biodiversity data packets and biodiversity knowledge to support sustainable business.
 The main aim is impact; we want to help companies make more sustainable choices.
 Any funds raised go back into the NHM.

 I have developed a Reproducible Analytical Pipeline in R to produce robust data on biodiversity indicators, particularly the Biodiversity Intactness Index.
 This pipeline allows us to respond more quickly to data requests, while ensuring reproducibility.
 I also lead on the improvements in statistical methodology and data enhancements.